 Employment and Salary Outlook

 According to the U.S. Bureau of Labor Statistics (BLS), the median annual salary of general and operations managers, including small business managers, was $100,930 in May 2018.
 The BLS also predicts a 9% growth in jobs for general and operations managers from 2016-2026.
 In addition to individual companies, opportunities for employment may be found at scientific and technical consulting firms, computer systems service companies and restaurants.
 In May 2018, California, Texas and New York had the highest levels of employment for general and operations managers.
 The highest-paying states during this same month included New Jersey, New York and Rhode Island.

 Similar careers to a small business manager include:

 Industrial Production Managers

-Industrial production managers oversee the manufacturing of a variety of consumer products, including automobiles, computers or paper goods.
+Industrial production managers oversee the manufacturing of a variety of consumer products, including automobiles, computers and paper goods.
 An undergraduate or graduate degree in business administration, engineering or industrial management, along with up to five years of relevant experience, is usually required to obtain a position.
-In May 2012, industrial managers earned a median annual wage of $89,190, with minimal to no change in employment nationwide expected through 2022, as reported by the BLS (www.bls.gov).
+In May 2018, industrial production managers earned a median annual wage of $103,380, and a 1% decrease in employment nationwide was expected from 2016 through 2026, as reported by the BLS.

 Property, Real Estate and Community Association Managers

 Property, real estate and community association managers oversee the financial, leasing and maintenance aspects of commercial, industrial or residential buildings and properties.
 While it is possible to obtain a position with a high school diploma, college graduates or licensed real estate professionals may be preferred.
-In May 2012, the median yearly salary for association, property and real estate managers was $52,610, according to the BLS.
-Nationwide, the BLS has also projected a 12%, or average, growth in employment for property and real estate managers through 2022 (www.bls.gov).
+In May 2018, the median yearly salary for community association, property and real estate managers was $58,340, according to the BLS.
+Nationwide, the BLS has also projected a 10%, or faster than average, growth in employment for property, community association and real estate managers from 2016 through 2026.